 2100 Patriot Blvd., Glenview

 Here’s a place for your kids (up to age 8) to play in a safe and educational yet inspiring environment.
-They can enjoy water play, musical instruments, an outdoor habitat, a Whole Foods grocery store, an animal hospital, a car care room and other fun areas – including a recent addition, Turtle Rock, with live reptiles.
+They can enjoy water play, musical instruments, an outdoor habitat, a Whole Foods grocery store, an animal hospital, a car care room and other fun areas – including Turtle Rock, with live reptiles.

 Mary and Leigh Block Museum of Art